mishaevtikhiev/evtikhiev.github.io/_pages/areyde.md

 When I was little, I really wanted to be a knight, so I decided that I need myself a knight name.
 I don't really remember how I selected it, but I ended up with **Areyde** (pronounced _ah-ray-deh_).
 It might have to do something with the word "raid", since they are spelled similarly in Russian.
-I then used it everywhere on the Internet as my mickname.
+I then used it everywhere on the Internet as my nickname.
 At some point, I even chose a surname — **Elvgren**, after an American pin-up artist [Gil Elvgren](https://en.wikipedia.org/wiki/Gil_Elvgren).
 Very knightly.